dxphilo/kenya-api/README.md

 ### General country information

-To get general information from this API, you need to perform a GET request to `https://kenyaapi.herokuapp.com` url.
+To get general information from this API, you need to perform a GET request to `https://kenyaapi.herokuapp.com` endpoint.

 #### Using Axios